ssimono/margos/README.md

     sudo make dev-install # Will copy global applet files to make the local applet available

 You can then start the service: `pipenv run ./margos/main.py`.
-Now run `mate-panel-test-applet MatePanelAppletFactory::MatePanelApplet` on the side.
+Now run `mate-panel-test-applets --iid MargosAppletFactory::MargosApplet` on the side.
 It will display it in a test window.
 Alternatively you can add *Margos* to the panel for real (right click / Add to panel).
 The service will keep running until you removed all applets from the panel.